jinu-jeong/jinu-jeong.github.io/README.md

 I am a PhD student in Mechanical engineering with a research focus on data-driven molecular dynamics simulation and coarse-grained simulation.
 Some of my research interests include:

-- Neural network force field
-- Coarse-grained force field
+- Data-driven physics modeling and numerical simulation
-- Reduced order modeling
+- Reduced order modeling amd simulation acceleration
-- Stochastic modeling

 ## Education